-As a 100% channel-focused Business Continuity & Disaster Recovery (BCDR) solutions provider, Axcient identified these challenges in and accelerated the release of Direct-to-Cloud, Virtual Office, and BYODC (Bring Your Own Data Center).
-Now, MSPs can simply manage all customer backup infrastructures under one roof with unified support processes.
+As a 100% channel-focused Business Continuity & Disaster Recovery (BCDR) solutions provider, Axcient identified these challenges in and accelerated the release of Direct-to-Cloud (D2C), Virtual Office, and BYODC (Bring Your Own Data Center).
+Now, MSPs can simply manage all client backup infrastructures under one roof with unified support processes.

 – Phillip Long, CEO of Business Information Solutions and Axcient Partner

 Remote work enablement hit hard and fast in 2020.
 Hasty environments were created without preparation, security often came second to accessibility, and novice users were exposed on insufficient at-home infrastructures.
 Of course, cyber criminals took notice, and the spike in cyber-attacks continues to be a top concern today.

 - Direct-to-Cloud protects remote endpoints without any local appliance necessary.
 No hardware means fewer maintenance costs, limitations, stress, and client visits.

 - Chain-free backup technology sends data straight to the secure Axcient Cloud, or a client’s private data center to meet compliance regulations with total control.